Storm Amy weather warnings upgraded to amber

 A yellow warning of heavy rain is in force across Northern Ireland and western Scotland until late on Thursday evening.

-Forecasters warn that persistent, heavy rain may lead to transport disruption and flooding.
+Forecasters warn persistent, heavy rain may lead to transport disruption and flooding.

 Met Office spokesman Stephen Dixon said: “The impact we will start feeling from Storm Amy will be from Friday afternoon and into the early hours of Saturday, and the most significant impacts that we’re expecting are highlighted by the amber wind warning area that covers much of western Scotland and northern Scotland.

-“Within that warning area you could see gusts in excess of 95 miles per hour in the more exposed areas, but wind gusts between 60 and 70 fairly widely, which obviously has the potential to bring some disruption for many.
+“Within that warning area you could see gusts in excess of 95mph in the more exposed areas, but wind gusts between 60 and 70mph fairly widely, which obviously has the potential to bring some disruption for many.

 “The warning itself highlights the possibility of power cuts or damage to buildings, difficult travel conditions as well, so certainly an impactful autumn storm on the way, particularly in Scotland.”

-He said there is still a touch of uncertainty as to the exact track and speed of Storm Amy as it moves gradually north eastward, but that it will gradually pull away to the north east later on Saturday and into Sunday which is expected to be a breezy day for many.
+He said there is still a touch of uncertainty as to the exact track and speed of Storm Amy as it moves gradually north eastward, but it will gradually pull away to the north-east later on Saturday and into Sunday – which is expected to be a breezy day for many.

 Unsettled weather and more wet and windy conditions are expected at the start of next week.